 An Ingress solution (either hardware or virtualized or containerized) typically performs L7 proxy functions for north-south (N-S) traffic.
 The Service Mesh lite architecture uses the same Ingress solution to manage east-west traffic as well.

 In a standard Kubernetes deployment, east-west (E-W) traffic traverses the built-in kube-proxy deployed in each node.
-Kube-proxy being an L4 proxy can only perform TCP/UDP based load balancing and cannot provide the benefits provided by an L7 proxy.
+Kube-proxy is an L4 proxy that can only perform TCP/UDP based load balancing and cannot offer the benefits provided by an L7 proxy.

 Citrix ADC (MPX, VPX, or CPX) can provide the benefits of L7 proxy for E-W traffic such as:

-- Content based routing, allow/block traffic based on HTTP, HTTPS header parameters
+- Content based routing, allow or block traffic based on HTTP and HTTPS header parameters.

-- Advanced load balancing algorithms (least connections, least response time)
+- Advanced load balancing algorithms (least connections or least response time).

 - Observability of east-west traffic through measuring golden signals (errors, latencies, saturation, traffic volume).
 Citrix ADM Service Graph is an observability solution to monitor and debug microservices.

-A Service Mesh architecture (like Istio or LinkerD) can be complex to manage.
-Service Mesh lite architecture is much simpler to get started to achieve the same requirements.
+A Service Mesh architecture (such as Istio or LinkerD) is complex to manage.
+Service Mesh lite architecture is a lightweight version and much simpler to get started to achieve the same requirements.

-To configure east-west communication with Citrix ADC CPX in a Service mesh lite architecture, you need to first understand how the kube-proxy is configured to manage east-west traffic.
+To configure east-west communication with Citrix ADC CPX in a Service mesh lite architecture, you must first understand how the kube-proxy is configured to manage east-west traffic.